Icarus-afk/Cartographer/docs/troubleshooting.md

 # Troubleshooting

-Common issues and solutions when using Cartographer.
+Common issues when using Cartographer and how to fix them.

+---

 ## Installation